-Created by Robert J. Randisi
+Created by Robert J. Randisi (1951 --)

-Numerous cameos and references to other eyes abound, reflecting Miles' creator's passion for the genre.
-A life-long fan of the genre, the series is chock-full of sly winks, tips and the hats and guest appearances by other eyes.
-In The Steinway Collection, Jacoby runs into Michael Collins' Dan Fortune in Bogie's Restaurant, a local hangout for P.I.s (and their creators, in real life) and asks him for some advice; later he calls Bill Pronzini's Nameless"(referred to by the nickname "Wolf," as in "Lone Wolf") for some info on pulp magazines, and later in the same novel, Jacoby gets some help appraising a pulp magazine collection from a gentleman named Stuart Kaminsky, creator of the Toby Peters series.
+Numerous cameos and references to other eyes abound in the series, reflecting Miles' creator's passion for the genre.
+A life-long fan of the genre, Randisi fills the series with sly winks, tips of the hat and guest appearances by other eyes.
+In The Steinway Collection, for example, Jacoby runs into Michael Collins' Dan Fortune in Bogie's Restaurant, a local hangout for P.I.s (and their creators, at the time) and asks him for some advice; later he calls Bill Pronzini's Nameless (referring to him by his nickname "Wolf," as in "Lone Wolf") for some info on pulp magazines, and later in the same novel, Jacoby gets some help appraising a pulp magazine collection from a gentleman named Stuart Kaminsky, creator of the Toby Peters series.

 Report respectfully submitted by Kevin Burton Smith.

-| Table of Contents | Detectives A-L M-Z | Film | Radio | Television | Comics | FAQs |
+| Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs |